Chinook Funding

 The Chinook has its origins in a student-led initiative in 2014 to renovate the former Bookie building into a student center.
 With student input, WSU created a space that blends the amenities of a student union and a recreation center by offering study, fitness, community, and event spaces; food service; a popular eSports lounge; and quiet areas for meditation, prayer, and rest.

-The current fee of $98 per semester ($59 in summer) was implemented when the Chinook opened in 2017.
-In 2024, students will vote on a ballot initiative to increase the mandatory fee.
-Find out more about the proposed increase on the webpage.
+The current fee of $108 per semester was implemented when the Chinook opened in 2017.
+In 2024, students voted to increase the mandatory fee up to 5% per year with approval from the UREC Advisory Board and ASWSU Senate.

 The Chinook is funded through a combination of sources:

-All undergraduate students enrolled in 7 or more credits pay a $98 per semester ($59 for summer) fee.
+All undergraduate students enrolled in 7 or more credits pay a $108 per semester fee.
 The fee was established in 2017 via student referendum in order to build the Chinook Student Center.

 Fees paid by graduate students, faculty/staff/alumni, and part-time students (as well as their spouses/partners) if they choose to purchase a Chinook membership.
 Graduate and part-time students (as well as their spouse/partners) pay the same amount for membership as full-time students; all other membership types pay a higher rate.